 Why should I choose a health care agent?

-Appointing an agent lets you control your medical treatment
+Appointing an agent lets you control your medical treatment by:

 - allowing your agent to stop treatment when he or she decides

 that is what you would want or what is best for you under the

 - choosing one family member to decide about treatment because

 you think that person would make the best decisions or because you

 want to avoid conflict or confusion about who should decide;

 - and, choosing someone outside your family to decide about treatment because no one in your family is available or because you prefer that someone other than a family member decide about hour health care.

 How can I appoint a health care agent?